-Russia's Last InvasionĀ
+Russia's Last Invasion

-Russia's [recent] invasion of Czechoslovakia brings to mind the prophecy of Ezekiel in which God foretold His people of the last invasion that will be made by that powerful and ravenous nation.
-Here are the opening words of the prophecy, "And the word of Jehovah came unto me, saying, Son of man, set thy face against Gog, the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him, and say, Thus saith the Lord Jehovah: Behold I am against thee, O Gog, prince of Rosh, Meshech, and Tubal" (Ezek.
+Russia's [1968] invasion of Czechoslovakia brings to mind the prophecy of Ezekiel in which God foretold His people of the last invasion that will be made by that powerful and ravenous nation.
+Here are the opening words of the prophecy, "And the word of Jehovah came unto me, saying, Son of man, set thy face against Gog, the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him, and say, Thus says the Lord Jehovah: Behold I am against thee, O Gog, prince of Rosh, Meshech, and Tubal" (Ezek.
 38:1-3).

 The leader of this great invasion is called Gog, which means "a mountain," and he is from the land of Magog, who was the second son of Japheth.
 He is also the ruler of Rosh, or Russia, being the prince of that land, whose present western capital is Meshech, or Moscow, and whose ancient eastern capital was Tubal, or Tobolsk.
 Ezekiel, God's prophet at the time of Israel's captivity, was to set his face against this adversary of God's people Israel, to prophesy his doom, but he was also to proclaim that the Lord God of Israel, the Almighty, was against him, and from His powerful hand there would be no escape.